-Candidates who are awarded grades C to A in Cambridge IGCSE Mathematics are well prepared to follow courses leading to Cambridge International AS and A Level Mathematics or the equivalent.
-Candidates must study the extended curriculum to be able to progress on to Cambridge AS Level Mathematics.
+www.papaCambridge.com Candidates who are awarded grades C to A\ in Cambridge IGCSE Mathematics are well prepared to courses leading to Cambridge International AS and A Level Mathematics or the equivalent.
+Candidates study the extended curriculum to be able to progress on to Cambridge AS Level Mathematics.

-1.4 Cambridge International Certificate of Education (ICE)
+Cambridge ICE (International Certificate of Education) 1.4

 Cambridge ICE is a group award for Cambridge IGCSE.
-It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognizing the achievements of candidates who pass examinations in at least seven subjects.
-To qualify for the Cambridge ICE award candidates are required to have studied subjects from five groups: two languages from Group I and one subject from each of the remaining four groups.
-The seventh subject can be taken from any of the five subject groups.
+It gives schools the opportunity to benefit from offering a broad and balanced curriculum by recognizing the achievements of candidates who pass examinations in a number of different subjects.